 This page may contain affiliate links.
 So I receive a small commission at no cost to you when you make a purchase using my link.
-This post is about a fun visit to Lindale/Tyler, Texas!
+This post is about a budget friendly fun visit to Lindale and Tyler, Texas!

-We had never been to Lindale before, so everything was a fresh and new experience for us.
-Lindale is also close to Tyler, Texas, so we were able to visit Tyler as well.
+We had never been to Lindale or Tyler before, so everything was a fresh and new experience for us.

-Our intention is to always travel on a budget, so here are a few budget friendly ideas for travel to Lindale and Tyler:
+Our intention is to always travel on a budget, so here are a few budget friendly things to do in Lindale and Tyler:

 The Pink Pistol - Lindale